Walks & Parks

 “Forests on Foot – 40 walks in the forests of the South West of Western Australia”, Kathy Meney, & P. Brown, 1985.
 The Campaign to Save Native Forests, East Fremantle, WA.
 (ISBN 0 9589269 0 5).
 Still a wonderful little book though dated, partly due to mining impacts and loss of access to some areas.
 Can be viewed at State Library of WA (book Call Ref. # 919.412 MEN).

-Kattamordo Heritage Trail – This 27 (-29)km trail Initiated by Heritage Council of Western Australia in 1998, is no longer maintained and has been largely taken over by mountain bike trails.
+Kattamordo Heritage Trail – This 27 (-29)km trail (misspelt as ‘Kattamorda’ on signage) was initiated by Heritage Council of Western Australia in 1998, but is no longer maintained and has been largely taken over by mountain bike trails.
 Walkers will face confusing choices at track junctions.
 The Heritage Council’s 22-page pamphlet (out-of-print) provides an overview of the interesting history along the trail (and the Mason & Bird Heritage Trail).
 Pickering Brook – Mt Gunjin and Pickering Brook –shorter version Walks on WalkGPS include parts of the old trail.

 Kep Track – This 75km multi-use trail (walk, cycle, horse-ride) follows the rail reserve, from near Mundaring Weir to Northam.
 It forms part of NTWA’s Golden Pipeline Project to commemorate the Kalgoorlie water supply pipeline built in the 1890’s.
 See Trails WA for KML file.